What is counselling?

 Who should attend?

-Anyone can attend counselling.
+Anyone may attend counselling.

-LCC has a number of bases from which we offer our services (see below).
+LCC has a number of bases from which we offer our services.
+See below.

 LCC Counselling Services maintains confidentiality except where a mandatory reportable offence (e.g. child abuse) has been disclosed or where there is a risk of harm to yourself or another person.
 Lutheran Community Care participates in Government Information Sharing Guidelines for the benefit of the people it serves for the safety of those who are vulnerable and to avoid duplication of information.
 Except where legal requirements determine otherwise, participants in our service would provide consent before any information is shared.